 This subject examines the major structures and ways of thinking which have constituted and transformed the practices of criticism and evaluation of art in the modern era.
 The Philosophy of Taste encompasses the social, political, economic and theoretical dimensions of the present ways of understanding criticism and interpretation.
-It begins by examining the discourse on taste and aesthetic value that was so prominent in the 18th century, and concludes with contemporary value discourse (often under the rubric of "postmodernism").
-Theorists to be considered include Hume, Kant, Nietzsche, Marx, Adorno and Lyotard.

-COFA 6045 Art in History S1 or S2 HPW3 C15
+It begins by examining the discourse on taste and aesthetic value that was so prominent in the 18th century, and concludes with contemporary value discourse (often under COFA6045 Art in History COFA6147 Honours level Staff Contact: Fay Brauer S1 or S2 HPW3 C15